|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Austin K. Neely was born in Texarkana, TX and attended Texas High School.
 Prewar, he was employed at International Harvester Company in Texarkana.
 He enlisted in the U. S. Army Air Force as an aviation cadet for nine weeks at Marana Basic Flying School in Tuscon, AZ as part of class 43-D. After flight training, he was sent overseas and assigned to the 475th Fighter Group, 433rd Fighter Squadron as a P-38 Lightning pilot.
 On December 11, 1943 Neely was involved with an aerial collision with P-38H "Regina Coeli" 42-66856, but made a safe landing at Dobodura despite a damaged wing and propeller.
 Afterwards, he was treated for shock.

-Built by Lockheed Aircraft Corporation (LAC) in Burbank, California.
+Built by Lockheed Aircraft Corporation (LAC) in Burbank.
 Constructors Number 3219.
-Delivered to the U. S. Army.
-Disassembled and shipped overseas and reassembled.
+Delivered to the U. S. Army Air Force (USAAF) as P-38J-15-LO Lightning serial number 42-104385.
+Disassembled and shipped overseas to the South West Pacific Area (SWPA) and reassembled.